install.packages('pak')

 application.

-In the inst/dev/app.R
+In the inst/tidy-data/app.R

 file, the following changes have been made to devServer()